lblod/app-lokaal-mandatenbeheer/docs/LDES.md

 - we can make an interface (API, not LDES) where they just fetch the latest version.

 The current state of LMB uses migrations for sharing peripheral knowledge.

-## Published streams

-This application publishes 3 streams:

-- **public**: a public stream with limited information.
-This stream contains the information sent to abb but removes sensitive information like RRN numbers of person entities
-- **abb**: a stream to be used by ABB consumers.
-This is to be secured in the future and holds all instances that are part of the Mandatendatabank model: mandaat:Mandataris, mandaat:Fractie, org:Membership, mandaat:Mandaat, person:Person, dct:PeriodOfTime, adms:Identifier, persoon:Geboorte, schema:ContactPoint, locn:Address.
-It only exposes the properties known to the model + dct:modified, mu:uuid and rdf:type.
-- **public**: a stream to be used internally.
-Currently this exposes the same model instances as the abb stream but with all of their properties.

 ## LDES setup